MCDReforged/PluginCatalogue/readme.md

 Visit [here](https://github.com/MCDReforged/PluginCatalogue/tree/meta) to see the catalogue meta

-Only include plugins compatible with MCDReforged >=2.x
+Only includes plugins compatible with MCDReforged >=2.x

 Feel free to submit your PR if you want to add your plugin